Unlocking Gen Z at Work: A Generational Impact Study 2024

 Identifying blind spots

 We all have areas we can improve in and sometimes, we need an unbiased source to bring these to the surface.
 While this may feel uncomfortable or even confronting at first, it can be extremely empowering to put a name to it.
-For example, perhaps you've always held the belief that you're 'just lazy' but in fact, you learn through the F4S assessment that you simply have a strong need for structure that isn't currently being met.
+For example, perhaps you've always held the belief that you're 'just lazy' but in fact, you learn through the motivation assessment that you simply have a strong need for structure that isn't currently being met.
 Armed with this knowledge, you can create a structured game plan for improvement, and turn this blind spot into a strength.

 Designing your work life